hoelzro/obvious/weather/README.md

 # Nice to Have Features

+  * Be able to update your location without writing Lua (by hand, or ask a service)
   * Details view popup when you click on the widget (perhaps with hourly/daily) forecast
   * Phases of the moon
   * Custom icons rather than just Unicode glyphs